LillyCS/t9hacks2025/README.md

 # t9hacks2025
 Lilly Nguyen's submission for the T9Hacks Health-a-thon 2025

+# To Run
+Navigate to the rec-system directory and run `streamlit run app.py`

 ## Inspiration
 My journey into skincare started when I was a child, watching my mom use various skincare products on her face.
 I was always curious about what each product was, what it does, and when I could start using it.